jtsiomb/termtris/README.md

 make sure to define the `TERM` environent variable.
 If `TERM` is undefined, or an unknown or unsupported terminal type, termtris will try to interrogate the terminal itself about its capabilities.

+The DOS version of termtris will automatically enable graphical blocks when it detects an EGA or VGA/SVGA graphics card.
+Use `-g` or `-T` to enable or disable it explicitly.

 License